 Your snow removal provider will get ready for a blizzard much differently than a potential dusting.
 Heavier events will be more about removal than treatment, while dustings can sometimes be handled by salt and de-icer alone.

-Sleet and ice events may also require specific preparations, like pre-treating, that might not occur with different types of winter accumulation.
+Sleet and ice events may also require specific preparations, such as pre-treating, that might not be needed for other types of winter accumulation.

 Heading into a winter weather event with the wrong products, equipment or manpower can lead to damage to landscapes and structures that would not occur otherwise.

-These products and techniques prevent ice build-up on walkways, paths, entryways, and sidewalks, which ensures your customers, employees, visitors and guests can safely access your building.
+These products and techniques prevent ice build-up on walkways, paths, entryways, and sidewalks, ensuring your customers, employees, visitors, and guests can safely access your building.

 If you have a large site, you might even have an agreement with your professional grounds management company that enables you to store salt and deicing products on your property, so it’s right there when needed.
-This little bit of preparation goes a long way in avoiding winter landscape damage that ice can cause.
+This little bit of preparation goes a long way toward avoiding winter landscape damage caused by ice.

-If your site is large enough, you may even include provisions in your contract to keep some larger equipment on site like skid-steer loaders to streamline snow and ice management services even further.
+If your site is large enough, you may even include provisions in your contract to keep larger equipment on site, such as skid-steer loaders, to streamline snow and ice management services even further.

 In your snow removal contract, this can be called a monthly “ready fee” that ensures equipment is ready to use when needed.